MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/what-is-in-the-approval-kit.md

 ### Dynamic Parameters

-The custom connector makes use of multiple code actions to provide the ability to get published workflows, get data fields and start a business approval process.
+The custom connector makes use of multiple open api actions to provide the ability to get published workflows, get data fields and start a business approval process.

 #### Get Published Workflows